-Practical Needs Productive Needs Strategic Needs Lights is needed in the cooking huts Women needs extra time for Entertainment needs on as some households do not have lights at cooking place - recommended a CFL or LED. lights at night to carry out productive activities such as weaving and sewing Sundays - watch movies so turn on power at daytime for at least 3 hours at day time.
+Practical Needs Productive Needs Strategic Needs Lights is needed in the cooking huts Women needs extra time for Entertainment needs on as some households do not have lights at night to carry out Sundays - watch movies so turn lights at cooking place - productive activities such as on power at daytime for at least recommended a CFL or LED. weaving and sewing 3 hours at day time.